Sylius/ShopApiPlugin/doc/Cookbook.md

 > ViewRepositories are **not** repositories of views which means they don't save views and can not be used for caching.

 ### Command - Handler Structure
 Command handling has multiple parts to it.
-When dispatching a command, the `MessageBus` looks for a handler that has an `__invoke` method with the parameter type that matches the type of the command that was dispatched.
+When dispatching a command, the `MessageBus` looks for a handler that has an `__invoke` method with the parameter type matching the type of the command that was dispatched.
 Before and after the handler is executed, there is a way for a "Middleware" to be executed (see below).
-The CommandHandler itself, however, doesn't return anything (this is not a technical limitation that is just the convention we chose in ShopApi).
+The CommandHandler itself, however, doesn't return anything (this is not a technical limitation that is just the convention we chose in Shop Api).

 All Middlewares which are executed are defined under the `framework.messenger` bundle: [config.yml](https://github.com/Sylius/ShopApiPlugin/blob/fc25f36274e6add118f5b575a44db81bcc47b2e5/src/Resources/config/app/config.yml#L17)

-> Important: The entities that were loaded from the `EntityManager` and changed in the `CommandHandler` are flushed in the Middleware (the `doctrine_transaction`).
+> Important: The entities that were loaded from the `EntityManager` and changed in the `CommandHandler` are flushed in the Middleware (which configured in the `doctrine_transaction` middleware).
 More information about the Middleware works in from the Symfony Messenger Bundle can be found [here](https://symfony.com/doc/current/components/messenger.html#bus).

 ### Generated Parameters
 In the Shop Api you will come across parameters like this `%sylius.shop_api.view.customer.class%`.
 Those are generated by the Shop Api when the container is compiled.
 Originally they are configured in the `sylius_shop_api.yml` file.
 If this file does not override the default values which are defined in the file `src/DependencyInjection/Configuration.php`.
 This is also a place where new view class configurations and request configurations have to be added.